 we will offer the opportunity to re-book on alternative dates.
 If the alternative dates are not acceptable then a full refund of ALL payments will be made.

 In the unlikely event that a group is required to leave the site, due to unacceptable behaviour, no refunds will be made.

 Telephone and mobile signal

-Please note that there is not sufficient mobile phone signal on site to make calls.
-Network signal is available at the King Arthur’s Cave car park at the top of the hill.
+An emergency land-line telephone is located on the exterior wall of the Warden’s cabin, for use by groups, to call the Emergency Services.
+Please note that there is no reliable mobile phone signal on site.
+Network signal is available at the King Arthur’s Cave car park, at the top of the access track.